kubernetes/git-sync/docs/ssh.md

 ## Step 3: Configure git-sync container

 In your git-sync container configuration, mount the Secret volume at "/etc/git-secret".
-Ensure that the `--repo` flag (or the GITSYNC_REPO environment variable) is set to use the SSH protocol (e.g. git@github.com/foo/bar) , and set the `--ssh` flags (or set GITSYNC_SSH to "true").
+Ensure that the `--repo` flag (or the `GITSYNC_REPO` environment variable) is set to use the SSH protocol (e.g. git@github.com/foo/bar).
 You will also need to set your container's `securityContext` to run as user ID "65533" which is created for running git-sync as non-root.

 ```yaml
       # ...